Aron Conaway - Artist Statement 2001

 - Jean-Jacques Rousseau

 Throughout my life and schooling, I have been reluctant to label myself as an "artist", for truly declaring oneself to such a praiseworthy position in society requires much self-admiration and confidence.
 The artist embraces a status celebrated for its many great minds whom have approached, sweated and reveled upon genius throughout the ages.
 But I have come to appreciate the idea that all great artists must have once started at their own creative alpha, allowing for spiritual growth through hard work and tribulation.
-I have recently found myself creating with ease and working freely with intuition.
-My art, I have recently discovered, is my voice.
+I have recently found myself creating with ease and working freely with my intuition.
+My art, I discovered, is my voice.
 I find it self-serving and empowering.
-Most of all though I long for it to be universally contributive to the evolution of the world.
+Most of all though, I long for it to be universally contributive to the evolution of the world.

 Yesterday, I rediscovered the results to an aptitude test that I took in 1989.
-Aside from the inane suggestion that I become a law enforcement officer.
-I was impressed at how well the test had projected me based my performance as an eleven-year-old.
+Aside from the inane suggestion that I become a law enforcement officer, I was impressed at how well the test had projected me based on my performance as an eleven-year-old.
 In short, I was explained as a mechanically inclined, protective, humanitarian.
-I don't remember how these tests were facilitated, but I honestly would not have been able to better describe myself two days ago.
+I don't remember how these tests were facilitated, but I honestly would not have been able to quickly explain myself better two days ago.
 My mechanically created sculptures and photographs, are submersed in human interest, wrapped up tightly by the endeavors of protecting the environment, culture, and all that I find good.
 I challenge war upon the heartless talons of corporate greed, police-state control, and all that is sucking the planet dry of health and freedom.
 I am a loner and I am a revolutionary.
 I find myself driven with purpose and heart-felt responsibilities to stand up for the weak and to empower the masses.

 In my photography, I search for intriguing elements of the world that simply grab me by creating small intangible worlds of interrelationships and juxtapositions.
 I have become interested in joining large-scale protests, which have evolved dramatically since the 1960's war protests.
 Police presence has become militaristic and offensively violent towards demonstrators.
 I use my camera as a tool to a personal journal, where I can document what I witness and provide the evidence to others.
-I tent to wander into dynamic interactions between police and protestor, which leave strong impressions upon the viewer.
-I write about these situations and attempt to softly question what we, the human race and particularly Americans being subjected to.
+I tend to wander into dynamic interactions between police and protestor, which leave strong impressions upon the film.
+I write about these situations and attempt to softly question what the human race and particularly Americans being subjected to.
 There is so much happening in the world right now, potentially a great final transition from the dying Old World to the viscously hungry New World order of plastic and asphalt.
 I see humanity looking back years in the future, wondering at the beauty of the previous milleniums, but wondering at what point the transition occurred.

 To find my place in this changing time, I have embarked on a personal journey to become more conscious of the art world and its history.
 I experience personal evolution through learning from other's failures and successes.
 In analyzing the lives and values of certain artists, I attempt earning a glimpse into their personal secrets of living.
 I try to dissect their psyches to figure out what allows them to take flight into a freedom of living.
 I dream of a state of freedom where at any junction one can turn to any direction, smiling into the face of fear and rejection.
 I am seeking to elevate to this freedom, which requires a revolution of sorts.
 I feel that to live truly we must march confidently in the direction of freedom, choosing short-term goals along the right path.
 Life it seems to me has reached a pinnacle, where we are really facing the very possibility to the omega of mankind.